-The 2nd edition of "Selenium Simplified", a tutorial guide to Selenium RC in Java has been published.
-It is a tutorial based book, so it has plenty of screenshots and walks you through the learning process.
+The 2nd edition of "Selenium Simplified", a tutorial guide to Selenium RC in Java, is a tutorial based book.
+It has plenty of screenshots and walks you through the learning process.
 You can get a good idea of the content and writing style by reviewing the preview on Lulu.com.
 This is an 80+ page preview containing the first few chapters.
 The preview alone should help you get started with Selenium-RC.

 The book contains 417 pages split into 38 chapters, jam packed full of Selenium tutorial goodness.
 It is bursting at the seams with a desire to get the reader quickly and easily doing test automation in Java with Selenium.

 Selenium Simplified teaches the Selenium RC API.
-This API is perfect for people who want to get started with Selenium and is still used by many companies for their automation.
+This API is is still used by many companies for their automation.
 The Selenium RC API is present in Selenium 2.0.

 The book takes you right through the following (see the full table of contents here):

 I assume no previous experience with Java, or programming, or automated web testing.
 So I use a lot of screenshots and code examples to explain clearly what is going on.